The Flask Mega-Tutorial Part XII: Dates and Times

 This is the twelfth installment of the Flask Mega-Tutorial series, in which I'm going to tell you how to work with dates and times in a way that works for all your users, regardless of where they reside.

 One of the aspects of my Microblog application that I have ignored for a long time is the display of dates and times.
-Until now, I've just let Python render the datetime object in the User model, and have completely ignored the one in the Post model.
+Until now, I've just let Python render the datetime object in the User model, and have not even bothered displaying the one in the Post model.
+In this chapter you will learn how to work with these timestamps.

 The GitHub links for this chapter are: Browse, Zip, Diff.